What does an early inflammatory breast cancer rash look like?

 That’s kind of hard to say, because not everyone’s rash looks the same.
 And, it doesn’t always look like a rash.
 Sometimes, you can just see the breast skin pores very clearly because they look exaggerated due to swelling.
 Or, there’s redness or some other type of discoloration of one breast.

 The rash associated with inflammatory breast cancer can also vary in appearance based on someone’s skin tone.
 It may look dark or even purple on some women, rather than red.
 But there’s not a defining skin change that’s the same for everybody.
+And, no matter how early a rash is diagnosed as inflammatory breast cancer, it is always considered at least stage III.

 What characteristics distinguish an inflammatory breast cancer rash from other kinds?